Patoche692/ZenditeEngineV2/readMe.txt

 2. In the Solution Directory, navigate to dep/assimp
 3. In the “assimp” directory, open a bash terminal and type “cmake CMakeLists.txt” an push enter.
 4. Then type “cmake --build .” and push enter again.
 This will set up the assimp submodule.
-5. Currently, there is an issue where the lib files do not appear in the dependencies after cloning and building.
-6. The current remedy is to return to the solution directory and open the “extra” directory.
-In there, you will find a directory called “lib”
-7. Copy the whole folder and paste it into the dep/assimp directory.
-8. Now double-click the visual studio solution file in the solution directory “zenditeEngineV2.sln” to open it in Visual Studio 2022.
+5. Now double-click the visual studio solution file in the solution directory “zenditeEngineV2.sln” to open it in Visual Studio 2022.
-9. Press F5 to build and run.
+6. Press F5 to build and run.